ceyhunsahin/ceyhunsahin/README.md

 ### Hi there 👋

+## Sharpening the knife longer can make it easier to hack the firewood – old Chinese proverb

 <!--
 **ceyhunsahin/ceyhunsahin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.